 The Northwest College A.L.
 Mickelson Field Station is a comfortable and attractive mountain retreat on approximately 60 acres.
 Surrounded by Shoshone National Forest, it is a rugged countryside, full of plant and animal life.
-The facility is winterized for year-round use.

 Just 55 miles from the northeast gate of Yellowstone Park, 50 miles from Northwest College campus and 30 miles from Cody, Wyoming, our field station provides a unique learning environment for Northwest College students, faculty and staff.